 There is more than one benefit to making sure your website loads faster.
 By creating a more user-friendly environment for your visitors, not only will you boost your conversion rate significantly, but you are also likely to rank higher on Google.
-The search engine’s ranking algorithms use the speed of a website as one of the leading factors to determine where a page will rank in search results.
+The search engine’s ranking algorithms rely on page load speed as one of the leading factors to determine where to rank it in search results.
 A higher ranking means more traffic, and more website traffic means more sales.

 18. Just 22% of marketers provide a stellar-level user experience in terms of responsive design.